alacritythief/MyMealPlan/README.md

 * Make sure Python, pip, setuptools, Virtualenv, and Virtualenvwrapper, are installed and up-to-date.
 Please see the **Before Setup** section above.
 * `mkvirtualenv MyMealPlan` to create your initial Python environment.
 * In the future, you can set your virtualenv by using `workon MyMealPlan` now that it has been created.
-* Clone this repo into the directory of your choice.
+* Clone this repo into the directory of your choice `git clone https://github.com/alacritythief/MyMealPlan.git`.
-* Enter the main directory of your project `cd MyMealPlan` and run: `pip3 install -r requirements.txt`
+* Enter the main directory of the API with `cd MyMealPlan/api` and run: `pip3 install -r requirements.txt`
 * Launch the backend server with `./manage.py runserver`.
 * You can launch into debug mode with `DEBUG=True ./manage.py runserver`
 * You can access the root API at [http://localhost:8000/v1/](http://localhost:8000/v1/)